Rpergy/WordBomb/README.md

   ![An example of the proper symbol screenshot](images/readme_symbol.png)

-if the program isn't recognizing the textbox, visit "testColor.py" and read the instructions on there.
+if the program isn't recognizing the input box, visit "testColor.py" and read the instructions on there.

 Hopefully i can make this project better by implementing a better OCR (i hate you pytesseract) and writing some sort of algorithm that will favor words with characters that havent been used yet.